-There are few moments in life that are more enthralling than the early stage of a relationship, when lovers bask in the blossoming romance inflamed by an undeniably strong passion.
+There are few moments in life that are more enthralling than the early stage of a relationship, when lovers bask in the blossoming romance inflamed by an undeniably strong gush of passion.
 Sooner or later, the testing stage comes looming when the sparks seem to lose a bit of their glitters.

 This stage is usually flagged by some common issues couples face.
 One’s ability to swiftly spot and address these issues will play a key role in how long the sparks glimmer or how quickly they flutter.